tiendu/tiendu.github.io/_posts/2022-12-26-oneliners-for-bioinformatics-eng.markdown

 ---
 **Last updated on 2023-02-21**

+Some of these one-liners are from people on Stack Overflow, Stack Exchange, Biostar etc...
+I can't thank them enough.
+Let me know if I can give any credit.

 Note that some of the commands require _gawk_ to be installed.
 If you're using Ubuntu, use `sudo apt install gawk` to install it.

 # Fastq